Knotx/knotx/documentation/src/main/wiki/GettingStarted.md

 ## What are base concepts of Knot.x?
 Knot.x uses asynchronous programming principles which allows it to process a large number of requests using a single thread.
 Asynchronous programming is a style promoting the ability to write non-blocking code (no thread pools).
-The platform stays responsive under heavy and varying load.
+The platform stays responsive under heavy and varying load and is designed to follow [Reactive Manifesto](http://www.reactivemanifesto.org/) principles.

 ## Requirements